timo282/NLP-The-Office/README.md

 This repository also contiains scripts to train models to generate scenes (such as the scene above) and to classify the speaker of a line.

-### To come
+### To come...
-We plan to upload the fine-tuned models to HuggingFace to make them easy accessible for everyone.
+We plan to upload the fine-tuned models to HuggingFace to make them easy accessible for everyone.#

 ![delivery_status](https://img.shields.io/badge/DeliveryStatus-implementing-yellow)